core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 To retrieve all instantiated data nodes of a datastore resource, a CoOL client sends a CoAP GET request to the URI of the targeted datastore.
 If the request is accepted by the CoOL server, a 2.05 (Content) response code is returned.
 The payload of the GET response MUST carry a CBOR array containing the contents of the targeted datastore.
 The CBOR array MUST contain a list of pairs of delta and associated value.
 A delta represents the difference between the current SID and the SID of the previous pair within the CBOR array.
 Each value is encoded using the rules defined by {{-yang-cbor-mapping}}.

-The normal behaviour of a CoOL server is to exclude from the GET response, any data node with a value equal to the default value for this data node as defined by the YANG 'default' statement.
-When this behaviour is not appropriate for the CoOL client, this client can force the retrieval of all data nodes by adding to its CoAP request a Uri-Query option containing the 'a' parameter.
-See  {{a-uri-query}} form more details.
+The normal behaviour of a CoOL server is to exclude from the GET response, any data node currently set to its default value.
+When this behaviour is not appropriate for the CoOL client, this client can force the retrieval of all data nodes by using the 'a' Uri-Query parameter, see {{a-uri-query}} for more details.

 If the request is rejected by the CoOL server, a 5.01 Not implemented or 4.13 Request Entity Too Large response code is returned.